 The perspective I am going to share with you has really helped me through some of my most challenging times.

 As it did for me, it will for you too if you are willing to take it onboard.

-Now please understand, I know that some people have suffered so deeply with anxiety that it has almost become a part of who they are.
+Now please understand, I know that some people have suffered so deeply to overcome anxiety that it has almost become a part of who they are.